MicrosoftDocs/architecture-center/docs/reference-architectures/containers/aks-mission-critical/mission-critical-app-platform-content.md

 A system can have resources that are deployed in region but outlive the stamp resources.
 In this architecture, observability data for stamp resources are stored in regional data stores.

-- **Lifetime**: Share the lifetime of the region. and out live the stamp resources.
+- **Lifetime**: The resources share the lifetime of the region and out live the stamp resources.
-- **Storing state**: State stored in a region cannot live beyond the lifetime of the region.
+- **State**: State stored in a region cannot live beyond the lifetime of the region.
 If state needs to be shared across regions, consider using a global data store.
-- **Reach**: Don't need to be globally distributed.
+- **Reach**: The resources don't need to be globally distributed.
 Direct communication with other regions should be avoided at all cost.
-- **Dependencies**: Can have dependencies on global resources, but not on stamp resources because stamps are meant to be short lived.
+- **Dependencies**: The resources can have dependencies on global resources, but not on stamp resources because stamps are meant to be short lived.
 - **Scale limits**: Determine the scale limit of regional resources by combining all stamps within the region.
-- **Availability/disaster recovery**:
+- **Availability/disaster recovery**: <TBD>

 ### Monitoring data for stamp resources
-Each region has an individual Log Analytics workspace configured to store all log and metric data emitted from stamp resources.
+Deploying monitoring resources is a typical example for regional resources.
+In this architecture, each region has an individual Log Analytics workspace configured to store all log and metric data emitted from stamp resources.
 Because regional resource outlive stamp resources, data is available even when the stamp is deleted.

 Azure Log Analytics and Azure Application Insights are used to store logs and metrics from the platform.
 It's recommended that you restrict daily quota on storage especially on environments that are used for load testing.
 Also, set retention policy to store all data.
 These restrictions will prevent any overspend that is incurred by storing data that is not needed beyond a limit.